WinVector/wrapr/extras/ggplot2_piped.md

     ##  line gg, ggplot
     ##   must have a more specific S4 method defined to dispatch

 The above error message is intentional.
-When the right-hand side of a `wrapr` pipe is the name of an an object (instead of an expression or function) `wrapr` uses a right-dispatch followed by an `S4` dispatch to decide what to do.
+When the right-hand side of a `wrapr` pipe is the name of an object (instead of an expression or function) `wrapr` uses a right-dispatch followed by an `S4` dispatch to decide what to do.
 The error message here just means there is no registered right or `S4` dispatch for the classes of objects seen.
 This is easy to fix by examining the classes of the objects and adding appropriate right dispatch methods.
 What we are trying to say: the original left dispatch was enough to deal with plots where all the layers are presented as un-evaluated function calls (the most typical way to user `ggplot2`), however layers/geoms/items already evaluated and stored in variables need additional adaption.

+This detail is not fragility of the `wrapr` dot-arrow-pipe, but an important design distinction.
+Names and objects on the right side of the pipe can explicitly specify stand-in or surrogate functions or effects.
+The idea was already present in allowing `5 %.>% sin` to be a shorthand for `5 %.>% sin(.)`.
+We have merely generalized the surrogate effect and added explicit control points.

-To fix this we examine the classes of the items we want rules for.
+To extend the `ggplot2` effects to use stored values, we first examine the classes of the items we want rules for.

 ``` r
 class(line)